Hofgarten

 It was quickly realised that this type of tax collection did not work.
 A modern system and tax model was needed.
 A collegial chamber, the Regiment, centrally supervised the provinces of Tyrol and Vorderösterreich according to the modern model of Burgundian finance, which Maximilian had learnt about during his time in the Netherlands.
 Innsbruck became the financial and accounting centre for the Austrian lands.
 The Rait chamber and the House chamber were located in the Neuhof, where today the Goldene Dachl resided over the historic city centre.
 In 1496, all the financial resources of the Austrian hereditary lands were pooled in the treasury in Innsbruck.
 The Bishop of Brixen, Melchior von Meckau, was chairman of the court chamber and increasingly involved the Fuggers as lenders.
 Officials such as Jakob Villinger (1480 - 1529) used the Italian-influenced form of double-entry bookkeeping to handle monetary transactions with banks from all over Europe and tried to keep the imperial financial budget in check.
 Talented petty nobles and burghers, trained lawyers and educated civil servants replaced the high nobility in the controlling role.
 Financial experts from Burgundy took over the commercial leadership of the regiment.
 The transitions between finance and other fields such as war planning and domestic policy were fluid, which gave the new class of civil servants great power.

-While it had previously been customary for the balance between sovereigns, church, landlord and subject to consist of contribution and military protection, this system was now enforced by the authorities through coercion.
-Maximilian argued that it was the duty of every Christian, regardless of their rank, to defend the Holy Roman Empire against external enemies.
-Even before Maximilian, the records of the disputes between the king, nobility, clergy, peasants and towns over the payment of taxes were very reminiscent of today's political discussions on the subject of social redistribution.
-The major difference and break between the end of the 15th century and the preceding centuries was that, thanks to the modern civil service, these taxes could now also be enforced and collected.
+Whereas it had previously been customary for the balance between sovereigns, the church, landlords and subjects to consist of contributions and military protection, this system was now enforced by the authorities through coercion.
+Maximilian argued that it was the duty of every Christian, regardless of their status, to protect the Heilige Römische Reich to defend against external enemies.
+Even before Maximilian, the records of the disputes between the king, nobility, clergy, peasants and towns over the payment of taxes were very reminiscent of today's political discussions about the distribution of power and wealth.
+The major difference between the end of the 15th century and the preceding centuries was that, thanks to the modern civil service, these taxes could now also be enforced and collected.
 The comparison with compulsory cash registers, the taxation of tips in the catering trade and the discussion about the abolition of cash is obvious.

 The capital also followed the political importance to Innsbruck.
 During his reign, Maximilian employed 350 councillors to assist him.
 Almost a quarter of these highly paid councillors came from Tyrol.
 Envoys and politicians from all over Europe up to the Ottoman Empire as well as aristocrats had their residences built in Innsbruck or stayed in the town's inns.
 Just as big money from the oil business attracts all kinds of experts to Dubai today, the silver from Schwaz and the associated finance attracted experts of all kinds to Innsbruck, a small town in the middle of the inhospitable Alps.